bpires/handbook/react/index.md

 This is not the only HTML feature that suffers from this problem, but it's the most common one.

 Another big difference between JSX and HTML is that HTML is very _relaxed_, we can say.
-Even if you have an error in the syntax, or you close the wrong tag, or you have a mismatch, the browser will try its best to interpret the HTML without breaking.
+Even if you have an error in the syntax, you close the wrong tag, or you have a mismatch, the browser will try its best to interpret the HTML without breaking.

 It's one of the core features of the Web.
 It is very forgiving.